SasView/sasmodels/doc/developer/calculator.rst

 The polydisperse parameters are stored in as an array of parameter indices, one for each polydisperse parameter, stored in pd_par[n].
 Non-polydisperse parameters do not appear in this array.
-Each polydisperse parameter has a weight vector whose length is stored in pd_length[n], The weights are stored in a contiguous vector of weights for all parameters, with the starting position for the each parameter stored in pd_offset[n].
+Each polydisperse parameter has a weight vector whose length is stored in pd_length[n].
+The weights are stored in a contiguous vector of weights for all parameters, with the starting position for the each parameter stored in pd_offset[n].
 The values corresponding to the weights are stored